Skip to main content

 Massiah’s commissions include the President’s House sit, a five-channel permanent video installation for the U.S. National Park Service.
 In 2019, Massiah was chosen to represent the United States for the inauguration of the Le Muse des Civilizations Noir (Museum of Black Civilizations) in Dakar (Senegal), exhibiting 44 short films and representing the histories and contemporary cultures of Black people globally.

-Massiah received his B.A. from Cornell in 1977 and received his M.S. in Visual Studies from MIT in 1982.
+Massiah received a B.A. from Cornell University (1977) and M.S. in Visual Studies from MIT (1982).

 Photo credit: Conrad Louis-Charles for Scribe Video Center